 3. Reconnect with your spouse spiritually

-In a relationship there is always a spiritual connection – some people have it more, others have less.
-When you are inordinately connected spiritually, it’s a sign your are soulmates and share a certain level of comfort and faith in each other.
+In a relationship, there is always a spiritual connection.
+Some believe in it, some don’t.
+Some feel it more, some don’t.
+When you are inordinately connected spiritually, it’s a sign you are soulmates and share a certain level of comfort and faith in each other.

 4. Reconnect with your spouse sexually